ashinw/sienna/miller/README.md

 Move BED 5's south wall with window to be Study south wall w/ window & add standard wall to Bed 5 as south wall.

+## Additions that are still no accounted for

+1. Day/night blinds or curtains
+2. Exposed concrete of driveway and other areas
+3. Council Crossover 5K?